Classifying Entities Into a Deterministic, Single-Intent Filing Taxonomy

 rule_applied="HEURISTIC_FALLBACK",

-metadata={"requires_manual_review": True}
+metadata={"requires_manual_review": True},

 )

-| Tier | Trigger Condition | Routing Action | Audit Requirement |
+| Tier | Trigger condition | Routing action | Audit requirement |

 |---|---|---|---|

-| Tier 1 | Confidence ≥ 0.95, zero attribute conflicts | Direct pipeline execution | Log rule ID, timestamp, hash of payload |
+| Tier 1 | Confidence ≥ 0.95, zero attribute conflicts | Direct pipeline execution | Log rule ID, timestamp, payload hash |

-| Tier 2 | Confidence 0.70–0.94, minor heuristic gaps | Async validation queue (cross-reference SOS DB) | Store confidence delta, retry count, validation source |
+| Tier 2 | Confidence 0.70–0.94, minor heuristic gaps | Async validation queue (cross-reference SOS registry) | Store confidence delta, retry count, source |

-| Tier 3 | Confidence < 0.70 OR direct attribute contradiction | Dead-letter queue for legal ops review | Full diagnostic payload, conflict vector, SLA timer |
+| Tier 3 | Confidence < 0.70 or attribute contradiction | Dead-letter queue for legal-ops review | Full diagnostic payload, conflict vector, SLA timer |

 class RoutingErrorType(str, Enum):